M7edshin/android-foreign-exchange-rates-app/README.md

 ### EuroCC allows you to keep track of the latest rate published by the European Central Bank - Rates are hourly updated as well as basic information about any country.

-* If you travel a lot, different country every trip and wanna know how your budget would fit in different currencies, just convert from € to any other currency in the whole world with one tap.

-* You need to know about the country you are travelling to, so just one tab to get all basics information about the country

 ### Google Store:
 https://play.google.com/store/apps/details?id=shahin.euexchange